10 Steps To Rats Proof Your Home

 Store pet food in containers with lids.

-If you live in Sydney, Australia and have a problem with mice or rats, then this blog post is for you.
+Mice and rats are a big problem in Sydney.
+There are many ways to keep them out of your home, but it can be difficult to know which methods work best for you.
+This blog post will share 10 steps that will help you get rid of these pests and prevent future infestations from happening!
+If you live in Sydney, Australia, and have a problem with mice or rats, then this blog post is for you.
 Store pet food in containers with lids so that rats can’t get into it.
 This will keep them away from your home and out of your dog’s dish!

 Seal all cracks and gaps around pipes, wires, vents and other openings with steel wool or heavy duty caulk.

 Your home may not be as rat-proof as you think.
 The number one way to keep rats out of your house is by sealing all cracks and gaps around pipes, wires, vents and other openings with steel wool or a heavy wire mesh.
 This will help prevent them from getting into the house in the first place.

 For those who are already dealing with an infestation, there are many traps on the market that can be used to catch mice or rats so they can easily be released back outside where they belong.
 Plus, make sure to seal up any areas that might have been missed during initial inspection – it’s much easier than having to clean up after a pesky rat has made your life miserable!
 (Read: Rodent Activity in Sydney)

 Keep trash cans covered at all times.

 Rat and mice infestations are a common problem in Sydney, Australia.
 These pests enter homes through small cracks and gaps around pipes, wires, vents and other openings.
 In order to help prevent rat infestation, seal all cracks and gaps with steel wool or foam insulation. ( Related: Safe Pest Control)

 Trim back tree branches so they don't touch the roof of your house.